rlynn523/shelter-dogs/README.md

 <img src='https://github.com/rlynn523/shelter-dogs/blob/master/public/images/shelters-mobile.png?raw=true' height='400'>
 <br>
 <br>
 This page allows users to start a search for shelters based on location.
 A search returns a shelter's name, city/state/zip code, and a email address.
 The user can click the email address to start an email, as well as click the checkmark image to save the shelter to the dashboard.
+Data is supplied by the Petfinder API.

 ###Doggie Dashboard
 <img src='https://github.com/rlynn523/shelter-dogs/blob/master/public/images/dashboard.png?raw=true' width='500'>